auth0-sandbox/auth0-application-development/module01-instructions.md

 1. Click the login button at the top right.
 The browser will be redirected to the Auth0 tenant authorization server, but it will display an error because the callback URL is not set.
-You can click the link on the page *See details for this error* and it will show you the callback URL it does not recognize:
+You can click the link on the page *See details for this error*, and it will show you the callback URL it does not recognize:

     <div style="text-align: center;"><img src="./.assets/images/auth0-bad-callback-url.png" /></div>